thanx/thanx-sdk-android/README.md

 Thanx will provide the SDK `Client ID` and a `Client Secret` via a secure channel.

-Authentication of the SDK should be done with that Client ID and Client Secret.
+Authentication of the SDK should be done with the provided SDK `Client ID` and `Client Secret`.
 The developer, should initialize the SDK when the app launches with those values.

 ### User

-Once the user logs into the app, the user's details (email, name, developer user identifier, Thanx user identifier, etc) should be set in the SDK.

-If no Thanx user identifier is provided during authentication, the SDK then tries to match to a Thanx user via email only and fires a callback with success or failure:
-* If match success, the SDK will return the Thanx user identifier and the developer should save that in order to authenticate the user in subsequent sessions.
-* If match failure, the SDK will present the user with the Thanx sign up flow in order to register/login into the Thanx platform.
-After the user completes the Thanx registration/authentication, the SDK will fire the callbacks again.
+This SDK supports user authentication via access token or user login.

+**Access Token**:

+If an access token is provided on SDK initialization, the user and SDK will be automatically authenticated.

+**User Login**:

+If no access token is provided on SDK initialization, a login form will be displayed to the user in the webview where they will be prompted to login or create an account.

+**Post Authentication**

+After authentication is completed through either mechanism, the user's details (`email`, `firstName`, `lastName`) will be accessible via the SDK.

 ## Push Notifications